 - A computer with internet and web access

 - SJU email and a Google account

 A note on in-class discussions: Contribution to in-class discussion is expected in this class.
 That is, I expect all students in all class meetings to contribute thoughtful insights into the texts and the ideas discussed in class.
-No grade will be assigned for in-class participation; however, if your participation is lacking, it could result in a minor reduction in your final grade.
+Each member of our community of learning needs to be actively engaged in the learning process.
+Each student is here to contribute to the exchange of ideas.
+Ask questions.
+Be curious.
+As a student in this course you will create your own communal context for learning by engaging in conversations with others.
+As such, being prepared to participate in discussions and activities is paramount.
+This entails having read, annotated, and thought about the required materials carefully before class starts.
+The more you as students shape the conversations by engaging with each other, validating each others ideas, pushing each other, and asking each other questions without my prompting, the more this class will feel like a community and not just another class.
+No grade will be assigned for in-class participation; however, if your participation is lacking, it will seriously impact the Collaboration section of your Story of Learning.
 There may be times when the class meets in an online space rather than in the classroom.
 You’ll be notified ahead of time if this is the case.

 A note about grades: Grades in the A-range are those that show the student working at levels significantly higher than what is expected.
 Grades at the B-level are those that show the student working at levels at or just above what is expected.
 Grades at the C-level and below are those that show the student working at levels below what is expected.